 - Complete the MA/TS capstone project in the form of an integrative paper or ministry project for 2 hours.

-The flexibility of the curriculum in the MA/TS program allows the participant to focus a significant part of their studies in a particular area of interest.
-Options available vary widely according to the eclectic interests of the student, curriculum available at a particular site, and course selections a student might make from the ability to cross-register into seminaries in the Association of Chicago Theological Schools (ACTS) consortium.
-Such flexibility provides a strong understanding of Christianity for general educational purposes, while enabling a student to complete as many as 14 or more semester hours (electives plus capstone) in their area of interest.
+The flexibility of the curriculum in the MA/TS allows participants to focus a significant part of their studies in an area of interest.
+Options available vary widely according to the eclectic interests of the student, curriculum available at a particular site, and course selections a student might make from the ability to cross-register into other seminaries in the Association of Chicago Theological Schools (ACTS) consortium.
+Such flexibility provides a strong understanding of Christianity for general educational purposes while enabling students to complete as many as 14 or more semester hours (electives plus capstone) in their area of interest.
 Interest areas include: church administration, age or specialized ministry, Bible, theology, and many others.
-Many interest areas may be further pursued in a complete degree program in that area at the Deerfield campus.
+Many interest areas may be further pursued in a complete degree program in that area.

 |Intro to the New Testament|

 |Theology I: The God of the Gospel|

 |Theology II: The Gospel of God|

 |Select 5-9 hours of Historical and Global Studies 3||5-9|